-The first criterion states 'new development should be within built-up areas of villages, which have local services and access to Newark Urban Area, Service Centres or Principal Villages.'
-As detailed above it is considered the site is within the main built up area of the village, given its central location and proximity of a number of other residential dwellings.
-In terms of local services residents in Eakring have access to a number of facilities and are reasonably well served by a bus service which provides connections to larger settlements.
-It is considered the proposed development site could be said to accord with the first criterion of Policy SP3.
+The first criterion states 'new development should be in villages, which have sustainable access to Newark Urban Area, Service Centres or Principal Villages and have a range of local services themselves which address day to day needs.'
+As detailed above it is considered the site is in the village given its central location and proximity of a number of other residential dwellings.
+In terms of local services, residents in Eakring have access to a number of facilities and are reasonably well served by a bus service which provides connections to larger settlements.
+It is considered the proposed development site can be said to accord with the first criterion of Policy SP3.